A Year of Formation: Reflections from the Class of 2025-2026

 By Kathryn Trice, Executive Director

-The Charlotte Fellows class of 2025-2026 recently came to a close and I am still trying to wrap my head around it.
-As a mother-figure to these young adults, I relate to my mom friends in that the days are long and the years are short.
+The Charlotte Fellows class of 2025-2026 came to a close just a few weeks ago.
+As is often said, the days are long, but the years are short.
 In some ways, it feels like these fellows just moved here.
 In other ways, they are such different people now than when they arrived - and I am too.

 It really is one of the biggest gifts to walk alongside these young 20-somethings, to watch them grow, and to be invited into their lives.
 Something that helps bring my heart closure (as well as gives some sense of the impact of the program) is to read through the reflection papers that the Fellows wrote at the end of the year.
 They were charged with reflecting on the past 9 months to see what God has done in their lives spiritually, emotionally, and vocationally.
-This paper was to be an “Ebeneezer” to remember what God has done in their lives - no matter what comes next.
+This paper is to be an “Ebeneezer” for the fellows to remember God's faithfulness.
 Below are a few snippets from their reflections.

 One of the greatest sources of growth this year came from the people around me.
 Being surrounded by a community that lovingly calls me higher changed me deeply.
 Some of my deepest insecurities and weaknesses have surfaced this year and I have felt vulnerable and uncomfortable.
 Yet in the middle of that discomfort, God gave me something I did not realize I needed so desperately: people who saw both my dignity and depravity and still chose to love me fiercely.